DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 ```

 Let's go back to the browser and test the new feature.
 Try to edit the name of a person and set it to an empty string.
-If you can't, that's what we were after.
+If you can't, that's exactly what we trying to accomplish.

 Note: we could also use `textValidation`.
-In our case, because we want to prevent entering an empty string, it would not let us remove it first as it's validating the input on each keypress.
+In our case, because we want to prevent the user entering an empty string, it would not let us remove it first as it's validating the input on each keypress.
 Deleting the content would make it an empty string and the validator would set it back to the previous one, making it impossible to "start clean".

-In the next section, we'll have a look at the diagram events and how we can use them in certain scenarios.
+In the next section, we'll have a look at diagram events and how we can use them in certain scenarios.

 ## Diagram events

-In the previous section, we've learned how to handle events for objects.
+In the previous section, learned how to handle events for objects.
 What if we want to perform actions based on events that are not bound to any specific object, but can occur anywhere on the diagram?
 That's where `go.DiagramEvent` and event listeners come in handy.
 The `go.Diagram` class provides three ways to add listeners: